virgil-savu/nanodegree-project-5/README.md

 The goal of this project was to create a single page app that allows the user to search for different locations within a specified place (in this case Turin in Italy).

-The app display the info about the found location retreived via Foursquare API.
+The app displays the info about the locations retrieved via Foursquare API.

 If you want to check the app follow this link : <a href="http://virgil-savu.github.io/neighborhoodMap/">http://virgil-savu.github.io/neighborhoodMap/</a>